breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 Simple, relatively low-cost safety measures can dramatically reduce the risk of catching Covid and other airborne illnesses at indoor events.
 Being able to gather without getting sick, temporarily or permanently, benefits everyone.
 We believe safer spaces should be the norm, not the exception.

 ## What we do

-Breathe Easy Sheffield aims to improve access to indoor social and cultural events by using and promoting Covid safety measures.

 We offer [Covid safety guidance](https://sheffield.breathe-easy.uk/how-to-guide-for-covid-safer-events/) to organisers looking to make their events safer, more inclusive, and more accessible, and support this with a free [lending library](https://sheffield.breathe-easy.uk/lending-library/) of clean air equipment.